 Xavier Thomas was born in the SDU on May 28, 2011. ”It was amazing,” Jackie says.
 “My biggest fear was that it wasn’t going to be like ‘real’ labor because of his heart.
 But they did everything they could to make it as normal as possible.”
 Jackie and Nate spent hours cuddling and rocking Xavier.
 Their families visited.
 And that night, Jackie was able to breastfeed her son.

 Four days later, Xavier was wheeled to the operating room where J. William Gaynor, MD, would perform the Norwood procedure, a lifesaving reconstructive surgery that was pioneered at CHOP, on his tiny heart.
-CHOP’s cardiothoracic surgery team, which includes three cardiothoracic surgeons and eight pediatric cardiac anesthesiologists, performs more than 800 open-heart surgeries each year – and their outcomes are among the best in the nation.
+CHOP’s cardiothoracic surgery team, which includes four cardiothoracic surgeons and eight pediatric cardiac anesthesiologists, performs more than 850 cardiothoracic surgeries each year — and their outcomes are among the best.

 The Norwood procedure is the first of the three open-heart surgeries needed to repair HLHS.
 When Xavier’s surgeries are completed, the right side of his heart will be able to pump oxygenated blood to his body — a job normally done by the left side.
 Like most kids with HLHS, he will face many challenges, but he is expected to live a full and happy life.